MahjongPantheon/pantheon/README.md

 You may use `bin/letsencrypt-scripts` and `nginx-reverse-proxy.example.conf` as an example and reference to set up your SSL certificates using Let's Encrypt.
 If you're not intending to use https, please disable corresponding directives in your reverse proxy nginx config.

-#### Podman

-You can use `podman` and `podman-compose` to start pantheon containers.
-If you're using podman instead of docker, make sure you have `ip_tables` module inserted into your kernel.
-Also make sure to use `podman-compose pull` before running `podman-compose up` to use pre-built images.

 #### Setting up database backups

 Pantheon provides built-in database backups using git.
 By default, it just stores database dump as new commits in `/var/lib/postgresql/backup` folder